Gerbil789/MazeGenerator/README.md

 # MazeGenerator
-C++ program that can generate and solve maze
+C++ program that can generate and solve a maze

 This program is using SFML library for visualization.
 https://www.sfml-dev.org/tutorials/2.5/